 Things to do in Ballater include discovering the royal associations and links throughout the area.

-Balmoral Estate and Royal Lochnagar Distillery are nearby, whilst the scenery, wildlife and range of activities in Royal Deeside and the Cairngorms National Park have attracted visitors since the time of Queen Victoria.
+Balmoral Estate and Royal Lochnagar Distillery are nearby, whilst the scenery, wildlife, local walking trails, and a range of activities in Royal Deeside and the Cairngorms National Park have attracted visitors since the time of Queen Victoria.

 A Royal Area